 including the Historical Commission that established the Cottage City Historic District.

 Skip is a member of the Martha’s Vineyard Rod & Gun Club and an Island member of

 the Vineyard Golf Club.
 He formerly wrote the Oak Bluffs Town column for the Vineyard Gazette and is Director of Sales and Marketing for the Vineyard Gazette Media Group.
 His interests include offshore sport fishing, automobiles, shooting, golf, model trains

 and the Island of Martha’s Vineyard.

 Julianna Flanders, a resident of Chilmark, leads an active role in the Island community.
 Julie is the principal broker for Flanders Up-Island Real Estate and the owner of the Captain Flanders House Bed & Breakfast.
 She has held leadership roles with MV Savings Bank, YMCA of MV, Chilmark Community Church, MV Horse Council, Chilmark Parks and Recreation Committee, and Chilmark Parent Teacher Organization.
 Julie is also a lifetime member of the MV Agricultural Society.
-She is a proud mother of an 11-year-old daughter.
+She is a proud mother of a teenage daughter.